Liam Coleman, Chair

 He was Medical Director in United Bristol Healthcare NHS Trust at the time of the Bristol Inquiry into paediatric heart surgery.

 He was then Assistant Medical Director to the Commission for Health Improvement, retaining a radiology commitment in Bristol.

 For many years Nick was on the Board of the British Association of Medical Managers (BAMM) including a fixed tenure as its Chairman.

 Nick remained in a senior advisor role in the transitions to Healthcare Commission and Care Quality Commission (CQC).

-He is an Education Associate with the General Medical Council (GMC) and was appointed to the National Advisory Group on Clinical Audits and Enquiries in 2014.
+He was an Education Associate with the General Medical Council (GMC) and was appointed to the National Advisory Group on Clinical Audits and Enquiries in 2014, since dissolved.

-He chairs the GMC's visiting team that is overseeing the new medical school at University of Buckingham, and is a member of its Quality Scrutiny Group.
+For three years he chaired the GMC's visiting team that oversaw the new medical school at University of Buckingham, and was a member of the GMC’s Quality Scrutiny Group.

-Nick ceased his radiology practice and retired from employment with CQC in September 2015 but he continues to chair CQC inspections of acute and specialist hospitals as a Specialist Advisor.
+Nick ceased his radiology practice and retired from employment with CQC in September 2015.

 Andy Copestake, Non-Executive Director